Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

-Renaming to `.code` currently clashes with `CallFrame.code`, visually clashes with the `.codes` method, and it being a generic name, probably also clashes with CPAN and DarkPan Perl 6 modules.
+Renaming to `.code` currently clashes with `CallFrame.code`, visually clashes with the `.codes` method, and it being a generic name, probably also clashes with modules and other code that exists in the wild.

 ### `Perl` and `$*PERL`